mtamvada-zs/Import-App-Segment-from3rdparties/README.md

 Properties:

 1. Maps user-specified column names to a predefined set of ZPA column names.
-1. Validates the user-specified columns against the DataFrame columns.
+2. Validates the user-specified columns against the DataFrame columns.
-1. Generates TCP and UDP port columns based on the 'Protocol' column.
+3. Generates TCP and UDP port columns based on the 'Protocol' column.
-1. Saves the processed DataFrame \`output\_df\` to a new CSV file named \`output.csv\`that can be imported in ZPA.
+4. Saves the processed DataFrame \`output\_df\` to a new CSV file named \`output.csv\`that can be imported in ZPA.

+**How does mapping work?**
+The user is asked to input a sample template of the ZPA import file.
+The tool reads the column headers from this sample file and based on this template the user can map the columns from the source file to the respective columns in the ZPA import file.

-**ZPA Import Template**
+**ZPA Sample Import Template**

-The following is the Import template for ZPA:
+The following is the Import template for ZPA that is used for the tool:

 | Application Name | Application FQDN/IP | Server IP | TCP Ports | UDP Ports | App Owner Contact | Application Importance | Hosting Location | Environment |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- |

+**How to access the output file?**
+After mapping the

 **To run the code**

 1. Make sure to have Python 2.7 or above on your computer.
 Follow here: [https://www.python.org/downloads/](https://www.python.org/downloads/)
 2. Have pip installed on your computer (Comes with versions greater than Python 2.7.9).
 If not follow here: [https://pip.pypa.io/en/stable/installing/\#do-i-need-to-install-pip](https://pip.pypa.io/en/stable/installing/\#do-i-need-to-install-pip)
-3. To view the results of the tool, find the newly created file: Output.csv.